Larissa railway station: Thessaly Railways

-In 1908 the train arrived in Larissa and the (then) border of Greece.
-The first passenger train between Athens and Thessaloniki was launched in March 1918, and the first international train, a branch of the "Simplon Orient Express", arrived in Athens in June 1920.
+Nationalisation

 In 1955 Thessaly Railways, faced with huge financial obligations, was absorbed into Hellenic State Railways (SEK).
-On 8 March 1957, Thessaly was hit by a 6.4 doublet earthquake while reported casualties were light, much of Evaristo de Chirico station buildings, suffered severer damage and were deemed unsalvageable.
-It was decided to take the opportunity and combine both stations (on the site of the former Thessaly Railways station), with the former Piraeus-Larissa-Papapouli station closing.
+On 8 March 1957, Thessaly was hit by a 6.4 doublet earthquake while reported casualties were light, much of Evaristo de Chirico station buildings, suffered severer damage.
+Despite repairs, the station visible could not cope with the increasing traffic due to the population and commercial development of the city.
+In 1958 it was decided to demolish it and replace new, modern and comfortable station.
+It was thus decided to take the opportunity and combine both stations (on the site of the former Thessaly Railways station), with the former Piraeus-Larissa-Papapouli station closing.
 The major reconstruction meant most of the old Thessaly Railways station still standing was demolished with the construction of the existing one began in 1960.

 In 1960 the line from Larissa to Volos was converted to standard gauge and connected through Larissa to the mainline from Athens to Thessaloniki, allowing through services to Volos from Athens and Thessaloniki.

 The new railway station was inaugurated on 26 August 1962 at a cost of cost 6,500,000 drachmas (€19.075.58 as of 2022).
-It was reported Panagiotis Kanellopoulos made the official inauguration.
-The inauguration ceremony was also attended by the Deputy Speaker of Parliament Konstantinos Rodopoulos, the Minister of Industry Nikolaos Martis, the Minister of Transport and Public Works Solos Gikas, the Deputy Minister of Transport Theodoros Konitsas, Metropolis of Larissa and Tyrnavos Ilios Platamos.
+It was reported Panagiotis Kanellopoulos, then Deputy Prime Minister made the official inauguration.
+The inauguration ceremony was also attended by the Deputy Speaker of Parliament Konstantinos Rodopoulos, the Minister of Industry Nikolaos Martis, the Minister of Infrastructure and Transport Solos Gikas, the Deputy Minister of Transport Theodoros Konitsas, Metropolis of Larissa and Tyrnavos Ilios Platamos.
 The new station was complete with a new booking hall, buffet bar, sidings and longer platforms.
 In 1970 OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.